-The RTD Era Sonic Screwdrivers: A Compiled History | by Brian A. Terranova - February 2020
+The RTD Era Sonic Screwdrivers: A Compiled History | by Brian A. Terranova - Updated August 2020

-Since we now know that the Grey Aztec was never repainted, the only intentional alterations took place for the filming of the Series 3.
-The first changes were seen in the Christmas Special; "The Runaway Bride", and were retained throughout the filming of Series 3.
-The clear acrylic rod had been replaced with a new one that had begun to frost on the inner canal, and the black & red wires were swapped out for two yellow wires instead.
-The second alteration can first be seen in "Daleks In Manhattan" and involved the end aluminum section being shortened on the top where it meets the handle; clearly seen in the still from "Human Nature" above.
-It is unclear whether the part was altered or replaced, however.
+Since we now know that the Grey Aztec was never repainted, the only intentional alterations to the prop took place for the filming of the Series 3.
+These changes were first seen in the Christmas Special; "The Runaway Bride", and were retained throughout the filming of Series 3.
+These included the previously mentioned addition of the slotted screws on the back - which has been confirmed thanks to Series 2 promotional photos showing worn paint, but no screw hole, in the area where the screws would later be placed.
+In addition to that, the black & red wires were replaced with two yellow wires, while the acrylic rod had either begun to crack/frost or was replaced as well.
+Lastly, the aluminum end section had been shortened on the top, where it meets the handle; most clearly seen in the still from "Human Nature" on the previous page, and in the burnt out sonic concept art above from "Smith and Jones"; which used a photo of the actual prop as a base.

-The RTD Era Sonic Screwdrivers: A Compiled History | by Brian A. Terranova - February 2020
+The RTD Era Sonic Screwdrivers: A Compiled History | by Brian A. Terranova - Updated August 2020

 In Series 3 it's clear to see how significant the wear on the prop truly became, aside from the paint wear previously mentioned; the emitter head appears to have been hot glued in place with the teeth misaligned; from "Human Nature" through to the end of the Series, the emitter cage had large nicks on two of the struts, and the micro switch frame had fallen off by the recording of "The Lazarus Experiment", which was the fifth episode filmed, leaving the space it used to be attached, as bare metal.
-The button frame was also missing in "The Runaway Bride" promotional photos; however these images project a false timeline, according to Will Brooks, who was able to track down the original photographs.
-Will discovered that Catherine Tate was photographed separately just two weeks prior to David Tennant, whose shots were taken during the filming "Daleks In Manhattan".
+The frameless button can also be see in "The Runaway Bride" promotional photos; however these images project a false timeline, according to Will Brooks, who was able to track down the original photographs.
+Will discovered that Catherine Tate was photographed separately just two weeks prior to David Tennant, whose shots were taken during the filming of "Daleks In Manhattan".
 Of course, "Daleks in Manhattan" aired prior to "The Lazarus Experiment", so the frame can be seen missing just a couple episode prior to Lazarus, however the two part story was recored after "The Lazarus Experiment" was filmed.

-Despite its battered appearance, the Grey Aztec was still used as the main sonic prop for David Tennant in Series 3, sharing some screen time with the Intermediate sonic.

-Although the Grey Aztec was last used in Series 3 story "Last of the Time Lords", parts of it were later harvested by Nick Robatto to make one the Tennant Props for Series 4.
+Despite its battered appearance, the Grey Aztec was still used as the main sonic prop for David Tennant throughout Series 3, sharing some screen time with the Intermediate sonic.
+Although the Grey Aztec was last used in the Series 3 story "Last of the Time Lords", parts of it were later harvested by Nick Robatto to make one of the Tennant Props for Series 4.